White Lives Matter: Tennessee

 Two White Lives Matter rallies were planned to take place on October 28, 2017, in Shelbyville and Murfreesboro, Tennessee.
 These rallies involved the National Socialist Movement, Traditionalist Worker Party, League of the South, and Vanguard America, all sometimes collectively known as the Nationalist Front.
 Many of these groups had been involved in the Unite the Right rally in Charlottesville, Virginia, in August 2017.

 Group leaders stated their purpose was to address the "ongoing problem of refugee resettlement in Middle Tennessee," failure to build a border wall between the United States and Mexico, the removal of Sudan from the list of countries in the Trump travel ban, fight against the DREAM Act, as well as the Burnette Chapel shooting by Sudanese native Emmanuel Sampson.

 The Shelbyville rally involved about 100 White Lives Matter supporters and about 200 counter-protestors.

 The afternoon event in Murfreesboro was canceled by the organizers; the authorities estimated that around 800 to 1000 people took part in the anti-racist march and counter-protest.

 In addition, local community and faith activists organized an off-site rally under the moniker of "Murfreesboro Loves".
 Hundreds participated in the event in support of refugees and minorities.

 Other locations

 In 2021, "White Lives Matter" rallies were held in Raleigh, North Carolina; Philadelphia; New York City; Albuquerque, New Mexico; and Fort Worth, Texas.
 These rallies had counter-protestors outnumber the far-right attendance, in at least one instance there were hundreds of counter protestors.

+A similar "White Lives Matter" protest was held in Frisco, Texas following the racial killing of Austin Metcalf in April 2025, called "Protect White Americans".